 Your employees need to keep track of their enrolled benefits, and you need to make sure the benefits you offer are working.
-With an HRIS in place, both parties have a centralized location to track their 401(k) plans, manage their healthcare plans and make adjustments when able.
+With an HRIS in place, both parties have a centralized location to track 401(k) plans, manage healthcare plans, and make adjustments when necessary.

 There are plenty of online payroll solutions out there, some of which are part of an HRIS platform.
-Through an HRIS, managers can track staff's time and attendance, while employees can use the system to clock in and out, request paid time off, and track their paychecks.
+Through an HRIS, managers can track employees’ time and attendance, while employees can use the system to clock in and out, request paid time off, and view their paychecks.

 With so much data at your fingertips, you’ll want to do something with it all.
 Through an HRIS, you can create meaningful reports that highlight where your company is succeeding and where it can improve.
 By quantifying the data, you can ensure that your company operates at peak efficiency.

-Along with the different features you can look for in an HRIS, there are different types of platforms that ascribe to different aspects of HR and use cases for data.
+Along with the different features you can look for in an HRIS, there are different types of platforms that relate to different aspects of HR and use cases for data.

-Key takeaway: The HRIS features and type you should look for depend on what your business needs at its current stage, but a good HRIS should always make your HR staff's jobs easier and provide the insights you want on your workforce trends.
+The HRIS features and type you should look for depend on what your business needs at its current stage, but a good HRIS should always make your HR employees’ jobs easier and provide insights regarding trends in your workforce.

 No two HRIS companies have the exact same pricing model.
-Since each service varies in the features it provides and the number of users it supports, prices fluctuate accordingly.
+Since each service differs in its features and the number of users it supports, prices will vary.

-Since these platforms are usually cloud- or browser-based, they often charge a monthly per-user fee.
-If your company only needs access for a handful of users, some vendors will offer their services for free, since you won’t be taking up much bandwidth and you’ll already be in their ecosystem once you start experiencing growth.
-Paid accounts range from $1 to $20 per user per month, depending on other factors like features and add-ons.
+Since these platforms are usually cloud- or browser-based, they often charge a monthly fee per user.
+If your company needs access for only a handful of users, some vendors will offer their services for free, since you won’t be taking up much bandwidth and you’ll already be in their ecosystem once you start experiencing growth.
+Paid accounts range from $1 to $15 per user per month, depending on factors like features and add-ons.
 Ask your potential HRIS provider about any additional costs, such as setup, consulting and support fees.

-Key takeaway: Depending on the services you need, HRIS software will likely cost you somewhere between $1 and $20 a month for each user.
+Depending on the services you need, HRIS software will likely cost you somewhere between $1 and $15 per month for each user.